 Mr. Wyatt was born and raised in east Texas and is as much Cajun as he is Texan.
 Throughout his navy tours and work experience, he has lost virtually all of his Texan/Cajun accents.
-But in certain circumstances those accents have been know to re-surface.
+But in certain circumstances those accents have been known to re-surface.

 Mr. Wyatt brings twenty years of diverse legal experience, knowledge and training to the table to help his clients.
 He has an uncanny ability to cut through all of the information and issues and determine what the problem is and what to do about it.
-His years of being a prosecutor and attorney general have given him the ability to litigate when litigation is necessary.
+His years of being a prosecutor and assistant attorney general have given him the ability to litigate when litigation is necessary.

 Mr. Wyatt is a proud husband and a father of five children.
 He is active in his church where he volunteers a significant amount of his time.
 He enjoys recreational shooting, boating, camping, and when time permits (which is almost never), flying his ultra-light aircraft.